 The Village of Port Clements was incorporated in December of 1975.
 The Golden Spruce Motel was built on the newly paved highway to Masset.
 In the early seventies the school lost Grades 8,9, and 10 and the students were bussed to the new High School in Masset, George M. Dawson Secondary School.

 To present, the main resource in Port Clements is still Logging.
 The old Graham town site of Charlie Adam’s is now the Industrial Park, with a sawmill owned by ABFAM Enterprises and a pole site owned by O’Brien’s Logging Ltd. Independent Sawmills operated by Chris Marrs, Tim Fennell, and Clark McPhilips also produce quality specialized wood products on this site.

 The Golden Sprice Motel has expanded and the Yakoun River Inn is still situated next to the Government Wharf, but not the original.
 A Museum was built in 1987 to house and display artifacts from the days of settlers and logging.
 Mrs. Kathleen Dalzell, daughter of pioneer T.L.
-Williams, with the aid of friends and government grants, achieved this and is still the curator today.
+Williams, with the aid of friends and government grants, achieved this.

 We would like to thank Mrs. Wendy Quinn for her submission of the history on Port Clements along with permission from Mrs. Kathleen Dalzell with excerpts taken from her published book “The Beloved Islands:”